What We Know About Satoshi Kuwata's Setchu, The Winner Of The LVMH 2023 Prize

 Setchu, a brand founded by Japanese fashion designer Satoshi Kuwata, won the 2023 LVMH Prize for Young Designers on 7 June in an event at Fondation Louis Vuitton in Paris that marked the 10th anniversary of the prestigious fashion honour.

-As the founder, Kuwata was awarded a grand prize of EUR 400,000 (around INR 3 Crores) in addition to a year of training from LVMH Moët Hennessy Louis Vuitton experts.
+As the founder, Kuwata was awarded a grand prize of EUR 400,000 (around HKD 3.3 million) in addition to a year of training from LVMH Moët Hennessy Louis Vuitton experts.

 The award was presented by Gal Gadot, who is best known for playing Wonder Woman in the DC Extended Universe (DCEU).